shivamvk/shivamvk/README.md

 I'm a fullstack developer :space_invader: .
 I am passionate about Mobile app development and have recently started working with MERN stack. :computer:

-- 🔭 I’m currently working on US based tele heath project(Android)
+- 🔭 I’m currently as frontend developer at FarziEngineer
 - 🌱 I’m currently learning react
 - 👯 I’m looking to collaborate on mern probably
 - 🤔 I’m looking for help with writing tech articles